E. coli infection

 - Separate cooked and uncooked meats - for instance, store uncooked meat on the bottom shelf of the fridge to avoid dripping raw meat juices onto other food.

-- Never put cooked food back on a plate which has had fresh uncooked meat on it.
+- Never put cooked food back on a plate that has had fresh uncooked meat on it.

 - Thoroughly wash all salads and vegetables that are to be eaten raw.
 Peeling or cooking fruit and vegetables can also help remove contamination.